Categories in Tantra

 Conceptual thought involves categories.
 How is that relevant in tantra?

-There are categories with these Buddha-figures.
-So there is the category Chenrezig, Avalokiteshvara.
-There can be many different forms of that deity: with four arms, with two arms, with a thousand arms, and so on.
+There are categories with these Buddha-figures, so there is the category Chenrezig, Avalokiteshvara.
+There can be many different forms of that deity, with four arms, with two arms, with a thousand arms, and so on.
 They all fit within the category of Avalokiteshvara.
-And even the four-armed one-faced figure, each person’s visualization of it is going to be slightly different, and each way in which you visualize it each day – with this clarity or that clarity, or this size or that size – is going to be different.
-So when we visualize it, we visualize something through a category.
-There’s the category Chenrezig.
-And then there’s what actually appears in our visualization.
+Even the four-armed, one-faced figure, each person’s visualization of it is going to be slightly different, and each way in which we visualize it each day – with this clarity or that clarity, or this size or that size – is going to be different.
+When we visualize it, we visualize something through a category.
+There’s the category Chenrezig, and then, there’s what actually appears in our visualization.
 There are also many different Chenrezig practices, from different traditions, different sadhanas, and so on, yet they all fit within the category of a Chenrezig practice.
 That’s actually quite important to know.

 Now they do say that one could have a non-conceptual vision of Chenrezig.
-Then it gets into the difficult problem: is there actually a being, Chenrezig, that one perceives non-conceptually?
-Is it a generation of your own energy-winds that you’re perceiving non-conceptually?
+Then it gets into the difficult problem, is there actually a being, Chenrezig, that one perceives non-conceptually?
+Is it a generation of our own energy-winds that we’re perceiving non-conceptually?
 Or what?
 His Holiness the Dalai Lama has said that he considers Avalokiteshvara as an actual higher being.
-So, yes, many Buddha-figures are actual beings.
-But are all of them actual beings with individual mental continuums?
+So, yes, many Buddha-figures are actual beings, but are all of them actual beings with individual mental continuums?
 I really don’t know.
 I have no idea.
-So actually the topic of categories and conceptual cognition, in relation to tantra, is a relevant topic..
+Actually, the topic of categories and conceptual cognition, in relation to tantra, is a relevant topic.

 Are Energy-Winds a Subtle Type of Material?